 What is VoIP is a competitive search term.

 You need links from powerful domains to make the content rank.
-Links from powerful authority sites like Hubspot that are hard to secure can make all the difference to your rankings.
+Links from powerful authority sites like Hubspot that are hard to secure can make all the difference to your search engine rankings.

 You can see the link in the article that refers back to Hubspot from the article below.